|Major Groups > Cup Fungi > Tarzetta bronca|

 by Michael Kuo

 Tarzetta bronca is a yellowish, goblet-shaped cup fungus that probably requires a microscope for certain identification; see the key to cup fungi for details.
 It looks rather like a species of Peziza, but its ascus tips do not turn blue in Melzer's reagent.
-The similar Tarzetta catinus (see the right-hand column) has a fairly prominent stemlike structure, and Tarzetta cupularis is similar but smaller.
+The similar Tarzetta catinus has a fairly prominent stemlike structure, while Tarzetta cupularis is similar but smaller.

 Ecology: Uncertain; one recent investigation (Tedersoo and collaborators, 2006) suggests that at least some species of Tarzetta are mycorrhizal; growing alone, gregariously, or in small clusters; terrestrial; found under conifers or hardwoods; summer; widely distributed in North America.